 - look on integration, covers your tooling (ticketing system, communication tools, status pages, etc)

-- try have your process before and test it if you model it in tooling, this is very hard to upfront and you will be iterate over process during time and you want have flexibility and support from tooling to do it.
+- define and test your process before modelling it in tooling — this is hard to get right upfront, and you will iterate over time, so you need flexibility and tooling support to do so.

 - way how to test it changes properly without breaking current workflows!